bentoml/OpenLLM/openllm-python/README.md

 Note:

-1. For GPU support on Flax, refers to [Jax's installation](https://github.com/google/jax#pip-installation-gpu-cuda-installed-via-pip-easier) to make sure that you have Jax support for the corresponding CUDA version.
-2. To use the vLLM backend, you need a GPU with at least the Ampere architecture or newer and CUDA version 11.8.
+1. To use the vLLM backend, you need a GPU with at least the Ampere architecture or newer and CUDA version 11.8.
-3. To see the backend options of each model supported by OpenLLM, see the Supported models section or run `openllm models`.
+2. To see the backend options of each model supported by OpenLLM, see the Supported models section or run `openllm models`.

 ## 📐 Quantization